pavloomelchenko/AWS-CSA-2019-study-notes/Course/S3/README.md

     `aws s3 cp --recursive s3://alessio-casco-versioning s3://alessio-casco-versioning-replica-sydney`
 * If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket, this is a security function.
-Only creations and modifications are replicated to the bucket in the other regions NOT the delete
+Only creations and modifications are replicated to the bucket in the other regions, NOT the delete
 * You can't replicate over multiple buckets, the maps are always 1-to-1

 ## [CloudFront](https://aws.amazon.com/cloudfront/)